 Built by LOMO optical workshops for Pulkovo Observatory (St. Petersburg, Russia), it has been moved to Italy on 1995 and installed in its current location on 1997, in the framework of the SWIRT Project .

-It is mainly devoted to the search for extragalactic Supernovae in the near-infrared ( SWIRT Project ): other projects concern stellar variability, galaxy luminosity, active galactic nuclei and minor bodies of the Solar System.
+It is devoted to the search for extragalactic Supernovae in the near-infrared (SWIRT Project), and studies of stellar variability, galaxy luminosity, active galactic nuclei and minor bodies of the Solar System.

 The AZT-24 is currently the only telescope on the italian ground to be equipped with near-infrared instrumentation.